 Lay your hexagon piece right sides down on your ironing board.

 Use the Perfect Piecer marks as a guide.
 Fold and finger press the outer edges in.

-Next, get your fingers out of the way and press using a hot iron so the edges are pressed permanently under.
-Use a stiletto or kebab stick to hold the edge under the iron.
+Get your fingers out of the way and press using a hot iron so the edges is pressed permanently in.
+You a chop stick or kebab stick to hold the edge under the iron.